-When not accommodating pretty much every pop star with diva tendencies, Stockholm’s Ericsson Globe — or, as the locals simply refer to it, Globen — does indeed function as the not-so-gaseous centerpiece of the world’s largest permanent scale model of our planetary system.
-Opened in 1989, the bulbous ice hockey arena-cum-concert venue-cum-tourist attraction complete with a bonkers exterior inclined elevator is the largest hemispherical building in the world with a diameter of 361 feet.
+When not accommodating pretty much every pop diva on the known planet, Stockholm’s Ericsson Globe — or, as the locals simply refer to it, Globen — does indeed function as the not-so-gaseous centerpiece of the world’s largest permanent scale model of our planetary system.
+Opened in 1989, the bulbous ice hockey arena-cum-concert venue complete with a bonkers exterior inclined elevator is the largest hemispherical building in the world with a diameter of 361 feet.

 Developed on a scale of 1:20 million, the Sweden Solar System (SSS) extends outwards from the Ericsson Globe and across Sweden’s capital city where terrestrial travelers can pay their respects to the five asteroid belt-confined planets that orbit closest to the sun: Mercury (1.8 miles away from the sun at the Stockholm City Museum with a diameter of 9.8 inches); Venus (3.4 miles away at the Royal Institute of Technology with a diameter of 2 feet); Earth and its moon (4.7 miles away at the Swedish Museum of Natural History with diameters of 2 feet and 7 inches, respectively); and Mars (7.2 miles away in a suburban shopping mall with a diameter spanning just a little over a foot).